 Gray uniformity describes how well a TV is able to maintain a single, uniform color on the screen.
 Uniformity issues can look like darker patches around the screen, with corners and edges especially susceptible to looking darker than intended.
 It’s particularly an issue for sports, where darker patches on the screen can affect the look of playing surfaces.

-To evaluate gray uniformity, we take a photograph of the screen while it is displaying a single, solid color.
+To evaluate gray uniformity of TVs, we take a photograph of the screen while it is displaying a single, solid color.
 Using that picture, we calculate both the standard deviation of the color values of the pixels across the entire screen, and the number and severity of darker patches in the center of the screen (where they matter most).

 When it matters